-Of the four types of sensitive sites, caribou calving and rearing habitat had the second-largest area impacted (14.7 ha) within the possibly disturbed Project footprint in 2020 (Appendix 1, Table 6-3).
+Of the four types of sensitive sites, caribou calving and rearing habitat had the second-largest area impacted (14.7 ha) within the possibly disturbed Project footprint in 2021 (Appendix 1, Table 7-3).

-3.5 IMPACTS ON PRIORITY HABITAT SITES
+3.5 PRIORITY HABITAT SITES

-As of September 2020, 14.4% (390) of the 2,704 priority habitat sites being monitored had been impacted (Table 3-4; Table 3-5).
+As of September 2021, 14.4% (390) of the 2,704 priority habitat sites being monitored had been impacted (Table 3-4; Table 3-5).
 Impacts on total priority habitat area were much lower at 4.2% (204 ha) of total area (Table 3-4; Table 3-5).

-The vast majority of impacted priority habitat (147.9 ha; 73%) was within the planned Project footprint (Table 3-7).
+The vast majority of impacted priority habitat (148 ha; 73%) was within the planned Project footprint (Table 3-7).
 Possibly disturbed Project footprint areas included the next highest amount of priority habitat (37.6 ha) cleared or disturbed, followed by the subsequently approved Project areas (14.3 ha) and areas outside the approved Project areas (4.2 ha).

-Compared with September 2019, the amount of priority habitat area disturbed by the Project in 2020 increased by 0.3 ha (93% of newly disturbed area), but the amount of cleared area remained unchanged (Table 3-6).
+Compared with September 2020, the amount of priority habitat area disturbed by the Project in 2021 increased by 0.05 ha, which comprised 59% of the newly impacted area and the amount of cleared area increased by 0.03 ha, comprising the remainder of the newly impacted area (Table 3-6).

-Approximately 0.1 ha (19%) of the increased impacts on priority habitat between 2019 and 2020 were in the planned Project footprint (Table 3-8).
-The amount of impacted priority habitat in the possibly disturbed Project footprint also increased by 0.1 ha.
-Clearing or disturbance within the subsequently approved areas was unchanged from 2019 and increased by 0.2 ha (49%) outside the approved Project footprint.
+All of the impacts in priority habitat between 2020 and 2021 were in the planned Project footprint (Table 3-8).
+The amount of impacted priority habitat in the possibly disturbed Project footprint and within the subsequently approved areas was unchanged from 2019 and had not increased outside the approved Project footprint since 2020.

 For the "N-6 priority habitat site to avoid", monitoring in 2016 found that some priority habitat adjacent to it was impacted by reservoir clearing to the southwest, and by geotechnical explorations for a potential fish egress channel location to the northwest (Photo 3-6).
-Aerial surveys from 2017 to 2020 found no evidence of additional activity in the already cleared areas near the N-6 site or in the site itself.
+Aerial surveys from 2017 to 2021 found no evidence of additional activity in the already cleared areas near the N-6 site or in the site itself.
 Note that the 2013 wildfire, which was unrelated to the Project, affected a portion of the N-6 site.

-Photo 3-6: Trails and reservoir clearing adjacent to the western boundary of the "N-6 priority habitat site to avoid" in 2020
+Photo 3-6: Trails and reservoir clearing adjacent to the western boundary of the "N-6 priority habitat site to avoid" in 2021

-Thirty-nine of the 50 priority habitat types monitored in 2020 (including those discussed in Sections 3.1 to 3.4) had been impacted by the Project (Table 3-9).
-For most priority habitat types, increases in area impacted between September of 2018 and 2019 were small (less than 1% of their pre-Project area).
+Thirty-nine of the 50 priority habitat types monitored in 2021 (including those discussed in Sections 3.1 to 3.4) had been impacted by the Project (Table 3-9).
+For most priority habitat types, increases in area impacted between September of 2020 and 2021 were small (less than 1% of their pre-Project area).

-Between the 2019 and 2020 surveys, only six priority habitat types had increases in the area impacted.
-The priority habitat type with the largest increase in impacted area both in absolute terms (0.1 ha), and relative to its pre-Project area was tall shrub on thin peatland ecosites (0.1%; Appendix 1, Table 6-1).
-The remaining priority habitat types had increases less than 0.1% of their pre-Project area.
+Between the 2020 and 2021 surveys, only four priority habitat types had increases in the area impacted.
+The priority habitat type with the largest increase in impacted area in absolute terms (0.03 ha) was black spruce (Picea mariana) mixture on shallow peatland, however the habitat type with the largest increase in impacted area relative to its pre-Project area was tall shrub on thin peatland ecosites (0.02%; Appendix 1, Table 7-1).
+The remaining priority habitat types had increases far less than 0.1% of their pre-Project area.

-The priority habitat types with the highest Project impacts in absolute terms as of September 2020 (Table 3-9), were black spruce mixture vegetation on mineral ecosites (67.9 ha) and jack pine dominant vegetation on mineral ecosites (35.7 ha).
+The priority habitat types with the highest Project impacts in absolute terms as of September 2021 (Table 3-9), were black spruce mixture vegetation on mineral ecosites (67.9 ha) and jack pine (Pinus banksiana) dominant vegetation on mineral ecosites (35.7 ha).
 This represents only 28% and 31% of the area predicted to be impacted by the project for these two habitat types, respectively.